miguelitodev/index.docs/languages/english/learning-with-tv-series/SpongeBob.md

 ## Words

-**Ordered:** we use this when we bought something on the internet like the tv, so we did a order
+**Ordered:** we use this when we bought something on the internet like the tv, so we did a order, but we can use too